tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-**Game Jam**

-ACM is currently holding a game jam!
-Check the [game jam page][GJ] for more details.
+Check back soon for more information about upcoming events!

 <br/>

 ## Upcoming Meetings

 *Meetings are held every other Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**February 26th**: Game Jam Judging

-Game jam entries will be demoed and judged, and prizes will be awarded!
+**March 18th**: Dr. Bindner Talk

+Dr. Bindner will be giving another tech talk this semester!
+Stop by to learn something new!